-Any changes in circumstances may warrant a continuation of the interactive process so that the employee and the University can reevaluate the reasonable accommodation and determine whether any changes are needed.
-For example, if the employee's functional limitations change or the reasonable accommodation is not effective or becomes ineffective, the employee should promptly advise their supervisor so that the interactive process can be continued.
+Any changes in circumstances, whether in the employee's condition or inworkplace factors, may warrant a re-evaluation of the interactive process so that the employee and the University can reevaluate the reasonable accommodation and determine whether any changes are needed.
+For example, if the employee's the receipt of new information regarding functional limitations change or the reasonable accommodation is not effective or becomes ineffective, the employee should promptly advise their supervisor so that the interactive process can be continued. generates a dialogue between the University and the employee to determine next steps based on the new information.